realguyman/totally_lit/README.md

 ### ⛔ Compatibility

-Should work with most mods if not all mods that don't modify torches, lanterns, campfires, candles, and jack o' lanterns in an intrusive way.
+Should work with most mods that don't modify torches, lanterns, campfires, candles, and jack o' lanterns in an intrusive way.

 - [Hardcore Torches](https://modrinth.com/mod/hardcore-torches) is incompatible.